 The Company entered into a cost sharing agreement (the "Xebra Cost Sharing Agreement") with Xebra Brands Ltd. ("Xebra") effective October 1, 2019, whereby certain overhead and administration costs are shared, which Xebra reimburses to the Company on a periodic basis and is included in cost recoveries.
 The Xebra Cost Sharing Agreement expires on December 31, 2020, and may be terminated by either party with 3 months' written notice.
+On June 1, 2020, Company received a notice of termination from Xebra with an effective date of August 31, 2020.
 The Company and Xebra have certain directors and officers in common.

-Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) For the Three Months Ended December 31, 2019 and 2018 (Expressed in thousands of Canadian Dollars, except where noted)
+Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) For the Nine Months Ended June 30, 2020 and 2019 (Expressed in thousands of Canadian Dollars, except where noted)

-8. Related Party Transactions - continued
+9. Related Party Transactions - continued